microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Win.md

 ### 🔵- | -Menu <a name="menu"></a>

-This will start the 'Compliance Utility' with the default menu.
+This will start the Compliance Utility with the default menu.

 ### 🔵\<CommonParameters>

-The 'Compliance Utility' supports the common parameters: Verbose, Debug, ErrorAction, ErrorVariable, WarningAction, WarningVariable, OutBuffer, PipelineVariable, and OutVariable.
+The Compliance Utility supports the common parameters: Verbose, Debug, ErrorAction, ErrorVariable, WarningAction, WarningVariable, OutBuffer, PipelineVariable, and OutVariable.
 For more information, see [about_CommonParameters](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_commonparameters).

 # 🟦Script log file <a name="script-log-file"></a>

-The 'Compliance Utility' creates the following log file.
+The Compliance Utility creates the following log file.
 The log file gives an overview of the executed commands and provides a control mechanism to review the results.

 **Script.log**